webiny/Hrc/README.md

 ### 2. Cache storage

-Hrc is build in a way that you can store your cache using any storage you wish, from memcache to mongodb.
-By default only a filesystem storage is provided.
+Hrc is built in a way that you can store cache using any storage you want, from memcache to mongodb.
+By default we provide a filesystem storage and MongoDb.
 If you write a driver for any other storage mechanism, send over a pull request, and we will gladly merge it.

 Creating a storage drive is rather simple, just create a class and implement `Webiny\Hrc\CacheStorage\CacheStorageInterface`.
 You have 3 simple methods to implement, and you're done.